RandomSoup/sack/readme.md

 ```

 You can import modules that are in the current directory without specifying the path to the file, else you will need to specify the path.
-By default sack first tries to import modlues ending with ".sk", if that fails it will look for files ending with ".sack", if that also fails it will cause an error on runtime.
+By default sack first tries to import modules ending with ".sk", if that fails it will look for files ending with ".sack", if that also fails it will cause an error on runtime.

 ### Scope
 The following rules govern scope in sack.